Chicago Hauntings: Tales Of Of Our City's Ghosts

 CHICAGO (CBS) — It’s officially spooky season, and if you enjoy ghost stories, you’re in for a scare.

 Chicago is full of rich and haunted history.
-This Halloween week, we’re bringing you some of those sinister stories.READ MORE: Blackhawks GM Stan Bowman Has 'Stepped Aside' Following Independent Probe Into 2010 Sexual Assault Claim Against Former Coach
+This Halloween week, we’re bringing you some of those sinister stories.READ MORE: Former Chicago Park District Supervisor Mauricio Ramirez Charged With Sexually Assaulting 16-Year-Old Lifeguard

 On Friday, look for a special with all of our spooky ghost stories on CBSN Chicago – at 7 a.m., 11:30 a.m., 4 p.m., 7 p.m., and 11 p.m.